Background pattern

 Breastfeeding

-You should not breastfeed your baby while taking Zeldox capsules.
+You should not breastfeed your child if you are taking Zeldox capsules.
 This is because small amounts may pass into breast milk.

 Contraception

-If you can become pregnant, you should use a suitable contraceptive method while taking this medication.
+If you can become pregnant, you should use an adequate contraceptive method while taking this medicine.

-The taking of Zeldox capsules may cause drowsiness.
-If you experience this symptom, refrain from driving and operating hazardous machinery until it disappears.
+Taking Zeldox capsules may cause drowsiness.
+If you experience this symptom, avoid driving and operating hazardous machinery until it disappears.

 Zeldox capsules contain lactose

 Zeldox capsules contain lactose.
-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medicine.

 Zeldox capsules contain sodium

-Zeldox capsules contain less than 23 mg of sodium (1 mmol) per capsule; that is, it is essentially “sodium-free”.
+Zeldox capsules contain less than 23 mg of sodium (1mmol) per capsule; this is, essentially "sodium-free".

 3. How to take Zeldox capsules

 Zeldox capsules should be taken twice a day, one capsule in the morning during a consistent breakfast and one in the evening during dinner (see blister).
-Make sure to take this medication at the same time every day.
+Try to take this medicine at the same time every day.

 Adults